The page has been translated by Gen AI.

 PodCheck the pod information of the job

-Account InformationCheck basic information about the Account such as Account name, location, creation date, etc.
+Account InformationCheck basic information about the Account, such as name, location, creation time, etc.

 Metadata InformationCheck the job’s metadata information